eonist/eonist.github.io/_posts/_2017-07-31-bundle-files-in-xcode.md

-My notes on bundling files in an xcode project<!--more-->
+My notes on bundling files in an XCode project<!--more-->

 1. Create a test.txt file and add the text "testing✌️" to it then put it in a folder named test.bundle
 2. Drag and drop it next to your .app file in xcode (copy)